dokku/dokku/docs/development/plugin-triggers.md

 > The scheduler plugin trigger apis are under development and may change
 > between minor releases until the 1.0 release.

-- Description: Allows you to retire containers started by the `run` command
+- Description: Allows you to retire containers started by the `run` and `cron:run` commands that have exceeded their active deadline
-- Invoked by: `dokku run:retire`
+- Invoked by: `dokku run:retire`, `dokku ps:retire`
 - Arguments: `$DOKKU_SCHEDULER $APP`
 - Example: